 - Policy – Work with governmental, philanthropic, educational, nonprofit, and business leaders to improve or amend policies that create inequities and advance policies that promote equity

 - Practice – Provide services and programs that address unmet needs

-Communicate efforts to governmental, philanthropic, educational, nonprofit, and business leaders, as well as residents across the region to build support, evaluate ongoing progress, and refine efforts as needed.
+Throughout the process, ARC will communicate efforts to governmental, philanthropic, educational, nonprofit, and business leaders, as well as residents across the region, in order to build support, evaluate ongoing progress, and refine efforts as needed.